TerryClaiborne/alltune2/README.md

 # AllTune2

-© Terry Claiborne - KC3KMV - kc3kmv@yahoo.com
+Â© Terry Claiborne - KC3KMV - kc3kmv@yahoo.com

 AllTune2 is a web-based control and status dashboard for radio network switching and favorites management on AllStarLink 3 / Debian Bookworm.

-It is designed to provide a cleaner, safer control flow for BrandMeister, TGIF, YSF, and AllStar, while keeping the original working AllTune install untouched in `/var/www/html/alltune`.
+It is designed to provide a cleaner, safer control flow for BrandMeister, TGIF, YSF, and AllStar.

 ## Important